regular-life/Library-Management-System/Library Management System/README.md

      - `listMyBooks()`: Lists the books issued by the member.
      - `payFine()`: Allows the member to pay any outstanding fines.

+### Class: Main
+  1. **Main Method:**

+     - The main method is the entry point of the program.
+It starts by initializing various variables, data structures, and flags that will be used throughout the program.
+     - `flag` is used to determine the user's role (librarian or member) or if they want to exit the program.
+     - `Vector<Book> List_Books` stores information about books using a dynamic array-like structure.
+     - `HashMap<Integer, Member> List_Members` stores information about members using a key-value pair structure.
+     - `curr` is an object of the `Member` class representing the current user (initialized as an empty member).
+     - `m_to_khaali_hu_bhai` is another `Member` object used as a placeholder.
+It is always an empty member and is never changed.
+     - `books_count` and `members_count` keep track of the total number of books and members.
+     - `prev_flag` is used to remember the previous user role or state.
+This is helpful for user login and remembering the previous state.

+  2. **Main Menu Loop:**

+     - The program enters an infinite loop controlled by the `while (true)` statement, which serves as the main menu.
+     - If `flag` is `0`, it displays the main menu options, reads the user's choice, and sets flag accordingly.
+     - Depending on the user's role (librarian or member), different sub-menus are displayed.

+  3. **Librarian Options (flag == 1):**

+     - The librarian menu displays options to register members, remove members, add books, remove books, view member information, and view all books.
+     - Input validation is implemented using try-catch blocks, ensuring that the user enters valid choices and data.
+Regex is used to ensure that name, phone number are practically valid.
+     - When registering a member or adding a book, data is collected from the user and stored in the respective data structures.

+  4. **Member Options (flag == 2):**

+     - The member menu allows members to perform actions such as listing available books, listing their own books, issuing books, returning books, paying fines, and going back to the previous menu.
+     - Similar to the librarian menu, input validation is applied here to ensure valid choices and data entry.
+Regex is used to ensure that name, phone number are practically valid.

+  5. **Exiting the Program (flag == 3):**

+     - If the user selects to exit (flag == 3), the program exits the infinite loop, terminating the application.

+  6. **Input Validation:**

+     - Input validation is applied throughout the code to ensure that the user enters valid data.
+For example, when entering member names, ages, and phone numbers, regex is used to validate the format.

+  7. **Data Storage:**

+     - Information about books and members is stored in the `List_Books vector` and `List_Members hash map`, respectively.
+     - Integers `books_count` and `members_count` are used to store the number of books and members, respectively.

 ## Contributors
 - [Yash Bhardwaj](https://linktr.ee/yash_04) - [GitHub Profile](https://github.com/regular-life)